What is the Scope of Material Management?

 Stores Management

-• Stock Record Maintenance: Keeping accurate records of materials to track usage and availability.
+• Stock Record Maintenance: This is the maintenance of materials records that help to monitor the usage and availability of materials.

-• Quality Preservation: Ensuring materials are stored under suitable conditions to prevent damage.
+• Quality Preservation: Ensuring materials are stored under suitable conditions to prevent damage and deterioration.

 Inventory Control

-Inventory control ensures stock levels align with production demands while reducing storage expenses and space constraints, striking a balance between availability and cost efficiency.
+Inventory management ensures that the amount of stock matches production requirements, minimizes storage costs and space, thereby creating a balance between availability and cost efficiency.

-• Economic Order Quantity (EOQ): Determining the most cost-effective purchase quantity to optimize ordering and storage expenses.
+• Economic Order Quantity (EOQ): Related to establishing the most effective level of purchasing volume to reduce ordering and storage costs.

-• Reorder Point Planning: Setting automatic restocking thresholds based on consumption patterns and delivery timelines.
+• Reorder Point Planning: The establishment of automatic restocking levels according to the consumption trend and delivery schedules.

-The ultimate goal is to maintain production flow without overburdening storage facilities or increasing capital investment in excess stock.
+The long-term objective is to maintain a consistent flow of production without excessive stocking or capital investment in inventory.

 Lead Time Management